-The Department of Campus Safety is tasked with overseeing the safety and security of the campus and all community members within and with enforcing university policy.
-Campus Safety is staffed 24 hours a day/7 days a week and consists of an Associate Vice President, Director, Assistant Director, Safety Officer, part-time student patrol officers, and part-time student dispatchers.
+The Department of Campus Safety oversees the safety and security of the campus and all community members within and with enforcing university policy.
+Campus Safety is staffed 24 hours a day/7 day a week and consists of an Associate Vice President, Director, Assistant Director, Safety Officer, part-time student patrol officers, and part-time student dispatchers.